GeminiDRSoftware/IRAF_VM_tutorial/source/index.rst

    installation
    login
+   sharing_data
    usage
    shutdown
+   other
+   troubleshooting
    virtualbox/index

-.. [#f1] (You should run DRAGONS directly on your host machine instead, unless
+.. [#f1] You should run DRAGONS directly on your host machine instead, unless
-         you really need to use it in conjunction with IRAF.)
+         you really need to use it in conjunction with IRAF.